BARNS OF SUMMERS COUNTY . . . West Virginia Heritage

 Picture

-The now published book" Barns of Summers County...West Virginia Heritage" was my passion to preserve the history of the barns, the people who built them and stories they recall; chronicling West Virginia farm life.
+The book" Barns of Summers County...West Virginia Heritage" was my passion, to preserve the history of the barns, the people who built them and stories they recall; chronicling West Virginia farm life.
+I passionately believe that the heritage, the culture, and more importantly, the people who created the barns are treasures that must be preserved for future generations.

-There are 756 miles of roads in Summers County, over 200 are not maintained.
 When I began the project in the fall of 2008 I was determined to travel them all in search of barns built before 1950.
 Every passable road has been canvassed and where possible, every barn has been included.

 Phyllis Campbell Whitley